 Research collective Fresh New Anxieties present their long-term project, Luxury.

-This conversation will explore self-care in relation to chronic health conditions, disability and neurodiversity in the face of austerity and accompanying micro-aggressions.
+This presentation and discussion will explore their practice attempting to design sustainable self-care and professional frameworks in relations to chronic health conditions, disability and neurodiversity in the face of austerity and accompanying micro-aggressions that operate in creative contexts.

-Curator and writer Maria Walsh presents The Difference that Difference makes to Therapeutic Discourse in Artists’ Moving Image, with artists Rehana Zaman and Oreet Ashery.
+Curator and writer Maria Walsh presents The Difference that Difference makes: Therapeutic Discourse in Artists’ Moving Image, with artists Rehana Zaman and Oreet Ashery.

 This talk will explore the themes within Walsh’s new research project, Therapeutic Aesthetics: The Performative in Contemporary Artists’ Moving Image, through a screening of Rehana Zaman’s Sharla Shabana Sojourner Selena (2016) and Oreet Ashery’s Revisiting Genesis (2016).